Koha-Community/kohadocs/source/about.rst

 .. _perl-modules-label:

-Perl Modules
+Perl modules
 -----------------------------------

 In order to take advantage of all of the functionalities of Koha, you will need to keep your Perl modules up to date.
-The 'Perl Modules' tab will show you all of the modules required by Koha, the version you have installed and whether you need to upgrade certain modules.
+The 'Perl modules' tab will show you all of the modules required by Koha, the version you have installed and whether you need to upgrade certain modules.